uwarring82/AdvLab_Guide/rulebook.md

 - A 15-min discussion follows.
 - **Minimum requirement:** The presentation must include at least a qualitative discussion of each of the above points (findings with uncertainties, comparison to expectations, unresolved questions).
 Quantitative treatment where feasible strengthens the presentation.

+## Note
+A thrid failed step — whether Step 1, 2, or 3, in the same or different experiments — results in immediate course termination.

 ---

 # Part II: Exam Phase